kevinweber/inline-comments/readme.txt

 * When you use Jetpack Comments, the comments will not be assigned to a specific paragraph.
 Anyhow, the comment will be displayed within your regular comment section with all other comments.

 == Changelog ==

+= 2.2.3 =
+* If site-wide option "Users must be registered and logged in to comment" is checked, don't display comment box for users that are not logged in.

 = 2.2.2.1 =
 * Fix issue where HTML is displayed in backend upon plugin activation instead of the rendered version of it.